Depth-graded motivic multiple zeta values: Linearized double shuffle relations

 \subsubsection{Linearized double shuffle relations}

 In order to consider both relations simultaneously, define a map

 which maps every word beginning in $e_0$ to $0$, and such that

 In \cite{R}, Racinet considered a certain graded vector space, denoted $\DMD_0(\Q)$ (d\'efinition 2.4 in \cite{R}), of series satisfying the shuffle and stuffle relations and a regularization condition, and showed that it is a Lie algebra for the Ihara bracket.
-Since we consider the depth-graded version of this algebra, the regularization plays no r\^ole here. \begin{defn} Let $\Phi \in \gr^{\dd}_r \U \g_{N}$.
+Since we consider the depth-graded version of this algebra, the regularization plays no role here. \begin{defn} Let $\Phi \in \gr^{\dd}_r \U \g$ of weight $N$.
 The linear form $w\mapsto \Phi_w$ on words of weight $N$ and $\dd$-degree $r$ satisfies the \emph{linearized double shuffle relations} if

-When $r=1$, we add the extra condition that $\Phi=0$ when $N$ is even.
+When $r=1$, we add the extra condition that $\Phi=0$ when $N$ is even, and $\Phi(e_0)=\Phi(e_1)=0$.
 Let $\gdsh\subset \U \g$ denote the vector space of elements satisfying the linearized double shuffle relations.
 It is bigraded by weight and depth. \end{defn}

 \begin{rem} There is a natural inclusion

 The graded subspace of $\gdsh$ of weight $N$ and depth $d$ is isomorphic to the vector space denoted $D_{N+d,d}$ in \cite{IKZ}.
 In \cite{IKZ} it is conjectured that $(\ref{LStoDSH})$ is an isomorphism. \end{rem}